ACW vs PAK-CC Dream11 Team Hints, ECS T10 - Vienna

 ACW vs PAK-CC Squads

-Austria Cricket Club Wien: Kanth Chopra, Lakmal Kasthuri, Farhan Mohideen, Prannav Khanna, Sukhjinder Parmar, Iqbal Hossain, Ali Rahemi, Rakib Islam, Taqui Rezai, Jamil Bahramkhil, Navin Wijesekera, Satyam Subhash, Hassan Ashfaq, Amit Parihar, Sharan Gill, Chetan Khanna, Sarfaraz Zadran
+Austria CC Wien: Kanth Chopra, Hassan Ashfaq, Amit Parihar, Sharan Gill, Chetan Khanna, Sarfaraz Zadran, Jamil Bahramkhil, Navin Wijesekera, Satyam Subhash, Lakmal Kasthuri, Farhan Mohideen, Prannav Khanna, Sukhjinder Parmar, Iqbal Hossain, Ali Rahemi, Rakib Islam, Taqui Rezai

-Pakistan Cricket Club: Mohammad Waqar Zalmai, Usman Gol, Abdullah Akbarjan, Amar Naeem, Saveez Khawaja, Arsalan Arif, Adnan Khan, Jaweed Sadran, Shadnan Khan, Ramish Malik, Naveed Hassan, Israr Ahmed, Bilal Zalmai, Zeshan Arif, Umair Tariq, Itibarshah Deedar, Sikander Hayat
+Pakistan CC: Abdullah Akbarjan, Arsalan Arif, Adnan Khan, Jaweed Sadran, Usman Gol, Shadnan Khan, Ramish Malik, Naveed Hassan, Israr Ahmed, Bilal Zalmai, Mohammad Waqar Zalmai, Zeshan Arif, Umair Tariq, Itibarshah Deedar, Sikander Hayat, Amar Naeem, Saveez Khawaja,

-Check Dream11 Prediction/ ACW Dream11 Team/ PAK-CC Dream11 Team/ Austria Cricket Club Wien Dream11 Team/ Pakistan Cricket Club Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more
+Check Dream11 Prediction/ ACW Dream11 Team/ PAK-CC Dream11 Team/ Austria CC Wien Dream11 Team/ Pakistan CC Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more